MLHale/GenCyber-web-content/day1/virtualization-primer.md

 ### Installing Ubuntu Desktop Linux VM

-We will use a Ubuntu Desktop Linux VM to setup a user-friendly developer environment.
-It is a popular linux distribution and most OSS packages have installation procedures for it.
-In particular, 64-bit Ubuntu version 14.04, Trusty Thar, is well supported in that regards.
-Facebook CTF OSS packages also support it. `https://github.com/facebook/fbctf`
+For our guest OS we will select a popular Linux distribution.
+The Ubuntu Desktop OS.
+It is easy to setup and supports many development environments.
+In particular, the 64-bit Ubuntu version 14.04, Trusty Thar, is supported by many OSS packages and development frameworks.
+For example, Facebook CTF OSS package found at `https://github.com/facebook/fbctf` only supports installation for this OS.

 To create a new VM, press the blue `New` button in VirtualBox.
 It should bring up a `Create Virtual Machine` prompt.